gaziikk/ToDoList/README.md

 5. Install ```packages and modules```: ```pip install -r requirements.txt```
 7. Run project: ```python manage.py runserver```
 8. Run the migrations: ```python.exe manage.py migrate```

+## Short description
+A simple task management application.
+The interface resembles a regular list in notepad.
+There is a form where you can add new tasks.
+When you complete a task, just click on the box next to it to mark it as completed.